-During our extreme eating tour of Costa Brava, one of our meals truly stood out.
+During our extreme eating tour of Costa Brava, Spain, one of our meals truly stood out.
 The Hotel Aigua Blava restaurant offered to host a table of chatty travel bloggers, in their very nice restaurant, for a multi-course gastronomic feast, unlike any meal I had eaten in a very long time.

 Costa Brava is at a geographic crossroads, where the sea offers ample seafood, the countryside offers meat and cheeses, and the plains offer orchards of fruits and vegetables.
 It’s also at a gastronomic crossroads.
 It’s a region proud of its traditional cuisine and recipes, while on the forefront of modern techniques.
 It is home to plenty of top, Michelin star restaurants, including the best restaurant in the world in 2015.
 These restaurants explore cuisine in a way that is not all that common on most traditional Spanish menus.